rubak714/Kubernetes-with-Helm-and-Prometheus-Grafana/README.md

 minikube profile list  # lists all Minikube profiles available on the machine minikube drivers       # lists the container drivers (like docker, virtualbox) supported by Minikube
 ```
-**minikube drivers** shows where Minikube can run the Kubernetes cluster—inside Docker, a VM, or bare metal—depending on the installed and compatible drivers.
+**minikube drivers** shows where Minikube can run the Kubernetes cluster whether inside Docker, a VM, or bare metal, depending on the installed and compatible drivers.

 ### 🔗 Confirm Tool Versions